sunwooj/course-semexpling/IBEX/README.md

     ];
 ```

 The rest is easy, though a bit space consuming.
 (Not really time consuming though, copy/paste will do wonders!)
-You do the same for the rest of the experimental items as you did for item 1, making sure that the 4 conditions appear in the same order in the `TrialConditions` spot as above (this is because the built-in Latin Square ordering generator requires this).
-Our mock experiment will only have 8 items (so that each condition appears exactly once in the experiment) provided in the handout.
-This will lead you to add 8 x 4 = 32 elements inside the `items` variable.
-The `data-includes` folder of our current repository contains a script `tutorial1-1.js` which includes 2 items and 2 fillers. *Your task is to complete this template so that it includes 8 items and 4 fillers.*
+You do the same for the rest of the experimental items as you did for item 1, making sure that the 3 conditions appear in the same order in the `TrialConditions` spot as above (this is because the built-in Latin Square ordering generator requires this).
+Our mock experiment will only have 6 items (so that each condition appears exactly twice in the experiment) provided in the handout.
+This will lead you to add 6 x 3 = 18 elements inside the `items` variable. *Your task is to create a .js file so that it includes 6 items and 4 fillers.*

 ## 3. Adding introductions and exits